Testing and Debugging your Native Application using the Formbuilder

 The API can now be used to programmatically launch a native app.
 The details of this mechanism are described in the API Reference page under POST: applications/{id}/appsessions.

 There are two ways to launch a Native app using this API, either in the BaseSpace infrastructure or on your local machine.
-In order to launch the app in the BaseSpace infrastructure, you will first need to submit the app for review and ask us for permission to launch.
+Any application visible in the BaseSpace App Store can be launched in the BaseSpace infrastructure.
 If you are using a local machine to launch the app, an AgentId can be provided with this request to send the job to your local machine.
 The AgentId is found in the Native Settings tab for your app in the developer portal.

 You'll need an access-token and the Id of the application that you wish to launch.
 This access token can be found in the Credentials tab for any of your apps in the developer portal, with any of these access tokens you will be able to launch any apps that you have access to as a user or developer.